Garwood, Idaho

+Geography

+Garwood is in section 25 of Township 52N Range 4W, in the northwestern part of the county, 11 mi north of Coeur d'Alene.

 History

-Garwood's population was 18 in 1925.
+Garwood was named for the timber products of the Ohio Match Company.
+The community was established in 1905.

 US Highway 95 and a line of the Union Pacific Railroad were built through Garwood.
 A rail line was also constructed between Garwood and Burnt Cabin Creek in 1924.
+Among the businesses in Garwood were the Ryan grocery store, which burned in 1913.

+Garwood's population was 18 in 1925, and was 50 in 1940.